-Homemade ice cream soda recipes are easy to make, and you don't need special equipment.
-However, there is a SECRET to making them, and I will reveal it below, so you can enjoy this traditional soda fountain treat and relish every spoonful.
+Old fashioned ice cream soda recipes are easy to make, and you don't need any special equipment.
+However, there is a SECRET to making them, and I will reveal it below, so you can relish every spoonful of this traditional soda parlor treat.

 An Ice Cream Float is also easy to make.
-Both fountain drinks come from the days of the old time ice cream parlor, and they taste wonderful each time you make them.
+Both fountain drinks originate from the days of the old time ice cream parlor, and they taste wonderful each time you make them.

 The Dispenser's Formulary or Soda Water Guide (1915)